Updated July 2021

 Notice to terminate such an agreement must usually be the length of the rent payment period.
 For instance, if the rent is paid once a month, the landlord must give the tenant notice to quit at least one month before the tenant is expected to move out.
-If the rent is paid in a single yearly “lump sum,” notice must be given at least one year in advance, in most states.
+If the rent is paid in a single yearly “lump sum,” most states require that notice must be given at least one year in advance.

 The easiest way to avoid accidentally agreeing to a holdover term is to refuse to accept any rent payment after the date the lease ends unless it is a payment for rent due under the lease (for instance, a payment for back rent).

 For example, if the lease ends on December 31, the landlord should not accept a rent payment from a holdover tenant for January of the next year unless a new lease is signed.

 Accepting rent is a signal that the landlord agrees to convert the tenancy into a month-to-month or similar agreement.

 Another thing that you can do to ensure that you don’t accidentally find yourself in this situation is to ensure that your lease terms are very clear on what will happen at the end of the tenancy period.
 Some leases include terminology which automatically converts a lease into a month-to-month agreement.
 Regardless of what the lease says, make sure it is clear and lines up with what you want to happen if a tenant overstays their lease.

 Clarity is key throughout every stage of the lease process, and that clarity can be very helpful if a tenant attempts to continue to stay at the property past their welcome.
 Make sure that your lease is kept up-to-date with the terms that best fit your needs.